mayank-crypto/pdsnd_github/README.md

 How to run

-Created a documentation branch and made changes to the readme file.
 Download the project locally on your computer.
 Extract the project and navigate to the project directory.
 Place the datasets in this directory

 Open either the terminal in Linux or command prompt in Windowns in this location and type the following command.

 python bikeshare.py
 The program will execute
+Created a documentation branch and made changes to the readme file.
+Change 2:-This Repository contain all the data about bikeshare.py